diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/opendis.md

 ## Input files

-To illustrate the various commands, a set of OpenDis input files is available in the form of an archive via [this link](/downloads/opendis-tutorial-inputs.tar.gz).
-Those files correspond to a tutorial example from the OpenDis [official documentation](https://opendis.github.io/OpenDiS/tutorials/frank_read_src/index.html).
-The archive contains two Python scripts describing the same simulation for OpenDis using two different modules, a sequential one (PyDis) and a multi-threaded one (ExaDis):
+To illustrate the various commands, a set of OpenDiS input files is available in the form of an archive via [this link](/downloads/opendis-tutorial-inputs.tar.gz).
+Those files correspond to a tutorial example from the OpenDiS [official documentation](https://opendis.github.io/OpenDiS/tutorials/frank_read_src/index.html).
+The archive contains two Python scripts describing the same simulation for OpenDiS using two different modules, a sequential one (PyDis) and a multi-threaded one (ExaDis):

 - `test_frank_read_src_pydis.py`,
 - `test_frank_read_src_exadis.py`.